 If you are interested in America Car Rental, click on the banner below to search rentalcars.com.
 America is currently one of their vendors in the Cancun area, and their quoted price includes the required Mexican Liability Insurance!

 Renting a Car in Mexico is Worth It!

 Overall, we don’t regret renting a car in Mexico.
 In fact, during our trip we believe that renting a car in Cancun made our trip a lot better!
-While there are many options for group tours in Cancun that will take you to see all the main sights (such as the famous Chichen Itza), having the car gave us such freedom to explore as we wanted to.
+While there are many options for group tours in Cancun that will take you to see all the main sights (such as the famous Chichen Itza), having the car gave us such freedom to explore on our own, even while staying at an all-inclusive Mexico hotel.
 Doing your research in advance will save you time and money, but of course, you are already doing that if you are reading this post!